Undergraduate Academic Scheduling

 Please check the policies and procedures listed on page 288 of the Academic Calendar referring to scheduling of midterm and final examinations.

 It is the responsibility of the student to ensure that they are available to sit for examinations during the entire exam period for the term corresponding to your course.
-In the event of inclement weather, exams may be cancelled and will be rescheduled to December 21, 2016, therefore we strongly recommend that you do not make any travel arrangements prior to that date.

 |Friday, July 28 to Monday, July 31